 In July 2014, the Company licensed from Caribou Biosciences, Inc. ("Caribou") certain IP (the "Caribou License") and entered into an arrangement under which Caribou provided research and development services.
 On October 17, 2018, the Company initiated an arbitration proceeding against Caribou, asserting that Caribou is violating the terms and conditions of the Caribou License, as well as other contractual and legal rights, by using and seeking to license to third parties two patent families (described in, for instance, PCT No. PCT/US2016/015145 and PCT No. PCT/US2016/064860, and related patents and applications) relating to specific structural or chemical modifications of guide RNAs ("gRNA"s), that were purportedly invented or controlled by Caribou, in the Company's exclusive human therapeutic field.
 Caribou asserted that the two families of IP are outside the scope of the Company's field of use under the license rights granted to the Company under the Caribou License.
-In accordance with the disputed IP was included within the scope of its field of use under the Caribou License.
+In accordance with the Caribou License, the Company submitted a demand for arbitration seeking among other relief a declaration that the disputed IP was included within the scope of its field of use under the Caribou License.